divineniiquaye/flight-routing/README.md

 ---

-Flight Routing increases SEO (search engine optimization) as it prevents multiple URLs to link to different content (without a proper redirect).
-If more than one addresses link to the same target, the router choices the first (makes it canonical), (**NB:** static routes priority is highest and runned first), while the other routes are later reached.
-Thanks to that your page won't have duplicities on search engines and their rank won't be split.
+Flight Routing is yet to support **MRM (Multiple Routes Match)**.
+This increases SEO (search engine optimization) as it prevents multiple URLs to link to different content (without a proper redirect).
+For now, if more than one addresses link to the same target, the router choices the first (makes it canonical), The **MRM** feature is to serve static routes first, making other routes declared reachable.

 > Router will match all routes in the order they were registered.
-Make sure to avoid situations where previous route matches the conditions of the following routes.
-Also static routes are addressed first before any other type of route.
+Make sure to avoid situations where previous route matches the conditions of the following routes, as the MRM feature is not yet implemented.

 ```php
 use Flight\Routing\Route;